-Willits: If you look at Quake and examine StarCraft, the ones are certainly the 2 games that created what we have.
+Willits: If you look at Quake and examine StarCraft, the ones are certainly the two games that created what we have.
 We had [the first] QuakeCon in 1996; however, it, in reality, wasn’t until the Crimson Annihilation tournament [at E3 in 1997] for the original Quake, wherein John [Carmack] gave away his Ferrari, that brought the entire concept of humans looking other human beings play video games into the mainstream.
 Earlier than that, there had been tournaments for years, but no person outside of hardcore gamers genuinely cared till [Dennis “Thresh” Fong] gained a Ferrari.
 That made actual information.

 Related Articles :